ahobsonsayers/avisavi/README.md

 ```

 > [!NOTE]
-> The Avios client ID is not provided here due to liability concerns, but it's a fixed,
-> unchanging value.
-You can extract it from the network tab of the official Avios site
+> The Avios client ID is not provided here due to liability concerns, but it's a fixed, unchanging value.
+You can extract it from the network tab of the official Avios site or app.
-> or app.

 ## ⚠️ Disclaimer

-This tool is **unofficial** and not affiliated with, endorsed by, or supported by
+This tool is unofficial and not affiliated with, endorsed by, or supported by Avios.
-Avios or its parent company.
-It interacts with Avios' internal APIs, which are not
-public and can change without notice.

-Using this tool may violate Avios' terms of service. **By using it you accept that
-your account could be suspended or banned, and that any Avios points held in that
+Using it may violate Avios' terms of service - your account could be suspended or banned, and any points in it could be lost.
-account could be lost — however unlikely.** I am not responsible for any loss of
-access, points, or account standing that results from using this software.

-Because login is required and misuse carries account risk, **use a dedicated burner
-account** rather than your primary one, and never share your credentials.
+I take no responsibility for any consequences of using this software.
+Please use a dedicated burner account, not your primary one.